ringcentral/ringcentral-api-docs/docs/notifications/quick-start/pubnub/java.md

 ### Run Your App

 You are almost done.
-Now run your app from Eclipse.
+Now run your app from Eclipse and send an SMS message to the phone number specified in the <RINGCENTRAL_USERNAME>.

 ## Graduate Your App